SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Experiments and Results

 \subsection{Humanoid}

 We show that our framework can also be applied to imitating human movements on humanoid robots in simulation on the Atlas robot.

 \textbf{Point-foot humanoid model}: We use a simplified model to represent the dynamics of the humanoid robot.
 We model each foot as a rectangular prism with two contact points: one at the toe and the other at the heel.
 We similarly model each hand as a point mass.
-The model has of 24 degrees of freedom and 18 control inputs.
+The model has 24 degrees of freedom and 18 control inputs.
+We use time discretization of $0.1$ s for the experiments below.

-\textbf{Human Stretching}: In this example, we take a video of a human raising both arms in a stretching motion (Fig. \ref{fig:cpr_stretch_wave_freeze_frame} middle) and compute an offline reference trajectory that is $3.8$ seconds long with a time discretization of $0.1$ seconds.
+\textbf{Human Stretching}: We take a video of a human raising both arms in a stretching motion (Fig. \ref{fig:teaser-demo} second to left) and compute an offline reference trajectory that is $3.8$ s long.

-\textbf{Human Waving}: In this example, we take a video of human waving at the camera (Fig \ref{fig:cpr_stretch_wave_freeze_frame} right) and compute an offline reference trajectory that is $4.0$ seconds long with a time discretization of $0.1$ seconds.
+\textbf{Human Jumping Jacks} We take a video of a human performing a jumping jack exercise (Fig. \ref{fig:cpr_jumping_freeze_frame} right) and compute an offline reference trajectory that is $1.5$ s long.